 Interviews and BMAT (BioMedical Admissions Test)

-Applicants called for interview will have two interviews, conducted (usually) by the Directors of Studies in Medicine and College Fellows specialising in Medicine.
-The interviews last about 30 minutes, and should be regarded more as a discussion around various topics rather than as an interrogation.
+Applicants called for interview will normally have two interviews, conducted (usually) by the Directors of Studies in Medicine and College Fellows specialising in Medicine.
+The interviews usually last about 30 minutes, and should be regarded more as a discussion around various topics rather than as an interrogation.
 It's our aim to make the interview as friendly as possible.
 It's difficult to learn much about people who are frightened, so we try our best to put them at ease.

-All applicants for medicine at Cambridge are also asked to sit the Bio Medical Admissions Test.
 The aim of this is not to place an extra hurdle in the applicants' path, but to try and acquire another objective way of assessing potential students so that all colleges and tutors are working from the same baseline.
 We're trying to make the process as fair as possible.
 Details of the BMAT are available on the Admissions Testing Service web site, which also has a page allowing you to download a specimen paper.